thomasrobertgee/identicon-elixir/README.md

 ## Getting Started

 1. Make sure you have Elixir installed.
-If you don't, then install Homebrew (or run `homebrew update` if you already have it installed) then run `brew install elixir`.
+If you don't, then install Homebrew (or run `brew update` if you already have it installed) then run `brew install elixir`.
 It will take a while.

 2. Clone this repo with `git clone https://github.com/thomasrobertgee/identicon-elixir.git`